-Evidence Behind Corticosteroid Injections of the Foot and Ankle
+The Evidence Behind Corticosteroid Injections for Foot and Ankle Pain

 In this post, we review corticosteroid injections to the foot and ankle.
 As with other posts, we will cover randomized controlled trials and systematic reviews on corticosteroid injections for issues common to orthopedics such as ankle osteoarthritis, plantar fasciitis and Morton’s neuroma.